w3c/wai-tutorials/source/carousels/animations.html.erb.md

   - 2.2.2
 ---

-A sliding animation usually conveys that there is more content in the carousel than only the one piece of content that is shown when the page is opened.
+Often, a sliding animation conveys that there is more content in the carousel than displayed on the moment the page is accessed.

-Animations are challenging for accessibility as they affect people in different ways.
-A blind person for example may lose the focus if a slide disappears and people who aren’t able to read stationary text quickly might not be able to read the content of a slide.
+Animations are challenging for accessibility as they affect different people in different ways.
+A blind person for example may lose the keyboard position if a slide disappears and people who aren’t able to read stationary text quickly might not be able to read the content of a slide at all.
 For others, moving content is a severe distraction, making it difficult for them to concentrate on other parts of the page.

+## Animate Accessibly

+As most of the carousels use a sliding animation, it is required to have two slides visible at the same time, the slide that is the current slide and the slide that will become the current slide.

+## Add a Stop Button

-To avoid problems with moving parts of the page, the user needs to have the ability to stop the animation.
-In the following example carousel, there is a pause button (next to the list of slides):
+To avoid the problems outlined aboves, the user needs to have the ability to stop automatic animations.
+In the following example carousel, there is a pause button next to the list of slides that allows for that:

 {::nomarkdown}
 <%= sample_start %>